Robert Burns: Love affairs

 Burns's first child, Elizabeth "Bess" Burns, was born to his mother's servant, Elizabeth Paton, while he was embarking on a relationship with Jean Armour, who became pregnant with twins in March 1786.
 It is likely that Burns gave Jean a courting ring in 1786.
 Burns signed a paper attesting his marriage to Jean, but her father "was in the greatest distress, and fainted away".
 To avoid disgrace, her parents sent her to live with her uncle in Paisley.
 Although Armour's father initially forbade it, they were married in 1788.
-Armour bore him nine children, three of whom survived infancy.
+They had nine children together, three of whom survived infancy.

 Around the same time, Burns fell in love with a woman named Mary Campbell, whom he had seen in church while he was still living in Tarbolton.
 She was born near Dunoon and had lived in Campbeltown before moving to work in Ayrshire.
 He dedicated the poems "The Highland Lassie O", "Highland Mary", and "To Mary in Heaven" to her.
 His song "Will ye go to the Indies, my Mary, And leave auld Scotia's shore?" suggests that they planned to emigrate to Jamaica together.
 Their relationship has been the subject of much conjecture, and it has been suggested that on 14 May 1786 they exchanged Bibles and plighted their troth over the Water of Fail in a traditional form of marriage.
 Soon afterwards Mary Campbell left her work in Ayrshire, went to the seaport of Greenock, and sailed home to her parents in Campbeltown.
 In October 1786, Mary and her father sailed from Campbeltown to visit her brother in Greenock.
 Her brother fell ill with typhus, which she also caught while nursing him.
 She died of typhus on 20 or 21 October 1786 and was buried there.